massimocaprinali/cloud-foundry-public/cf.md

 ## Cloud Foundry architecture in {{site.data.keyword.cloud_notm}}
 {: #architecture}

 In general, you don't have to worry about the operating system and infrastructure layers when running apps on {{site.data.keyword.cloud_notm}} in Cloud Foundry.
-Layers such as root filesystems and middleware components are abstracted so that you can focus on your application code.
+Layers such as root filesystems and middleware components are abstracted so that you can focus on your app code.
 However, you can learn more about these layers if you need specifics on where your app is running.

 See [Viewing {{site.data.keyword.cloud_notm}} infrastructure layers](/docs/cloud-foundry-public?topic=cloud-foundry-public-howwork#viewinfra) for details.